Reader in Comparative Developmental Neurobiology

 Dr Andrea Streit, King's College London

 Professor Eric Turner, Seattle Children's Research Institute, USA

-External Teaching: I run the chick embryo module and lecture on the summer Embryology Course for advanced graduate students and postdocs at the Marine Biological Laboratory, Woods Hole, Massachusetts.
+External Teaching: I lecture on the summer Embryology Course for advanced graduate students and postdocs at the Marine Biological Laboratory, Woods Hole, Massachusetts.

 Modrell, M.S., Hockman, D., Uy, B., Buckley, D., Sauka-Spengler, T., Bronner, M.E., Baker, C.V.H.
 (2014) A fate-map for cranial sensory ganglia in the sea lamprey.
 Dev.
 Biol.
 385, 405-416. (ref.)